Tele_Trust

 Or do we need to touch?
 How do we trust as networking bodies?

-TELE_TRUST creates an engaging agora to research new parameters for online trust.
+TELE_TRUST creates an engaging agora to explore new parameters for online trust.
 In our changing social eco-system, we are faced with a paradox: while we increasingly demand transparency, we cover our bodies with personal communication-technology.
-What digitally mediated sensory information do we trust?
 In a poetic way, TELE_TRUST researches emotional and social tension in our contemporary hybrid cities, between visibility, embodied presence, privacy and trust.

-Dialogue between a DataVeil and a smartphone At the moment people around caress their smart phone screens, they ‘unveil’ the face of the DataVeil-wearer online (via a database and a website).
+Dialogue between a DataVeil and a smartphone The audience caresses their smart phone screens to ‘unveil’ the face of the DataVeil-wearer.
 Together they connect about emotions and statements of trust, about the questions: Do I need to see your eyes to trust you?
 Am I here with you?
 Who is watching who?
 Who is controlling who?
 In what identity and in whose body?

 Database In an ongoing process, user generated content is added to the Tele_Trust database; collecting knowledge about ‘privacy’ and ‘trust’ in various social-geographical cultures.
 Stories from different cities weave together into an exchanging narrative.